jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## We Can Forget How to Win the Game

-The game of civilization nevers stops.
-Ancient Greece, the Persian Empire, the British Empire all player the game very well.
-Likewaise, we've had a great run.
+The game of civilization never stops.
+Ancient Greece, the Persian Empire, the British Empire all played the game very well.
+Likewise, we've had a great run.
 But everything ends.
-Civilizations rise with protagonists and player gods and fall with antagonists and extras.
+Civilizations rise with protagonists and player gods and fall with antagonists and extras, and we've been the latter for decades now.

-Most people know ancient Rome.
-We've all seen the Roman baths, palaces, bridges, aquaducts, and especially the Colliseum.
-Most of that was made between 100 BC to 180 AD, when the Roman Empire ruled over a third of the world's population.
+Most people know about ancient Rome.
+We've all seen the Roman baths, palaces, bridges, aqueducts, and especially the Coliseum.
+Most of that was made between 100 BC to 180 AD when the Roman Empire ruled over a third of the world's population.
 This era of "[Roman Peace](https://en.wikipedia.org/wiki/Pax_Romana)" was a time of great prosperity not seen again until about 1700.
-Most outsiders dreamed about becoming Roman citizens.
+Most outsiders dreamed about becoming Roman citizens and flooded into its borders to prove it.

-Rome's civilization won the classic age.
+Rome's civilization won the Classical Age hands down.
+We still learn from their legal system, military organization, and civil engineering projects.
 And the Romans did all this with only several hundred state bureaucrats.

 No kidding.
-The rest of society was busy building things.
 Not a direct comparison because our times are much different, but that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied upon up to live a daily life.

+The rest of society was busy building things.
+Early Rome was mostly farmers, shipwrights, cobblers, coopers, builders, and especially engineers.
+Rome's military conquered the known world, and it didn't even have a professional school.
+Like most everyone else in society, people learned on the job and did just fine.

+Yet, Rome fell.

-You can't visit many Roman buildings built after 300.
-Despite a great tradition, Rome basically forgot how to build things.
-By the time it fell in 476, Rome had 30,000 bureaucrats and barely any builders.
+And you can see it, in its infrastructure.
+You can't visit many Roman amphitheaters or mausoleums built after 300, because Rome stopped making new things.
+In fact, Romans basically forgot how.
+By the time Rome fell in 476, Rome had 30,000 bureaucrats and barely any builders.

+Antagonists and extras replaced protagonists and player gods.

-The same thing is happening to us.
+And, the same thing is happening to us.

-As one professor of civil engineering at Princeton said to economist Paul Volcker in 2009, "I was up at Yale the other day and they’ve given up teaching civil engineering.
-There are just two old geezers like me up at Harvard, and once they’re gone that’ll be it.
-There’s hardly an elite university in the United States that pays attention to civil engineering.
-What’s the result?
-We hardly know how to build bridges; they tend to fall down.”
+As one professor of civil engineering at Princeton said to economist Paul Volcker in 2009, "I was up at Yale the other day and they've given up teaching civil engineering.
+There are just two old geezers like me up at Harvard, and once they're gone that'll be it.
+There's hardly an elite university in the United States that pays attention to civil engineering.
+What's the result?
+We hardly know how to build bridges; they tend to fall down."

-Volcker responded “Well The trouble with the United States recently is we spent several decades not producing many civil engineers and producing a huge number of financial engineers.
-And the result is shitty bridges and a shitty financial system!’”
+Volcker responded, "Well The trouble with the United States recently is we spent several decades not producing many civil engineers and producing a huge number of financial engineers.
+And the result is shitty bridges and a shitty financial system!'"

-The lesson is simple.
-We really need to click a new philosophy, and start building the Internet Age fast.
+The fact is, we have lots of lawyers, bureaucrats, and financial engineers who master an ever-increasing and ridiculous rulebook.
+But too few people who actually build things.

+This is horrible because we've only started the Internet Age, and should be transforming society from top to bottom with modern technologies.

 _Even genius billionaires can't reverse the tide of our stagnation and decline.
 Credit: [JRE](https://www.youtube.com/watch?v=1v--NMCwXqw)_